Luk446/Kalman_filter_ROS1/docu/ekf_submission/Report.md

 # Extended Kalman Filter Report

+- the code has to major designs, second design occured in response to demonstration feedback

 Based off the original kalman filter submission that used gps+odometry data to do kalman prediction filtering

 To gain an understanding of the individual effects of each measurment, additionally, the filter was executed with varying combinations of the inputs.